 In contrast, a reasonable amount of capital improvement funding or private property improvement can impact some elements of neighborhood character without demolishing buildings or completely altering their exterior elevations.

-Relatively low-pain, low-cost components of how your neighborhood comes across include these items:
+Relatively low-pain, low-cost components of your neighborhood image include:

 5. Some creative zing is necessary.
 Think of "neighborhood character" as close to the concept of "personality."
 When everything is predictable, even if attractive, it's a little boring.
-Get creative.
+Get inventive.

 6. Thoughtful little touches make the difference between boring and spectacular.
 Your motto should be, "A little thoughtfulness goes a long way," but not to the point that the setting looks artificially perfect.
-When the little things are right, neighborhood character receives a boost.
+When most small things are right, neighborhood character receives a boost.

-This means the street signs are in place, litter has been picked up, trash cans are emptied, sidewalks are present and in good repair, and we see some flower tubs in the commercial district.
+This means the street signs are in place, litter has been picked up, trash cans are emptied, sidewalks are present and in good repair, and there are healthy-looking flower tubs in the commercial district.
 But don't make it look so "arranged" it seems like an intrusion to enter.

-7. Buildings are in good repair.
+7. Buildings must be in good repair.
 That doesn't mean that you need to start stripping off 50-year-old stucco so you can apply vinyl siding.
 It doesn't mean that you replace the aging wood that adds character.

-But it does mean using good judgment about what imperfections are charming, and what appears only to indicate a lack of investment.
-It also means that if you are in a community dominated by poverty, you're making the right attempts to shake off fatalism and to lift spirits, ambitions, and educational levels.
+But it does mean using good judgment about which imperfections are charming and which ones only indicate a lack of investment.
+It also means that if you are in a community dominated by poverty, you're making the right attempts to shake off fatalism, lift spirits, and find ways to help residents make basic repairs.

 8. You need attention to detail in the public realm, which consists of the street, sidewalk, and street lighting, trees, and street furniture.
 Collectively this is called streetscape when it parallels the street.
 When the public realm is well-coordinated and unifying, consistency in urban design can be achieved.

 Then when the private realm is a trifle quirky, we find it charming rather than obnoxious.
-It's also worth pointing out that there must be a public realm other than a hardscape (just street) to create a welcoming neighborhood character.
+It's also worth pointing out that there must be a public realm other than a hardscape (streets or other hard surfaces) to create a welcoming neighborhood character.

 Just to add nuance, some of the most delightful places in the world blur the line between public and private space in an intriguing fashion; an example is the courtyards of New Orleans.

-9. "Readability" of the landscape and wayfinding are superb.
-While it's fun to wonder what's around the next corner or curve, it's only a little bit of fun for most people.
-We want a vaguely familiar structure, a block pattern we can decipher, a general and somewhat predictable progression from larger to smaller buildings or vice versa.
+9. "Readability" of the landscape and wayfinding need to be superb.
+While it can be fun to wonder what's around the next corner or curve, it's only a little bit of fun for most people.
+We want a vaguely familiar set of neighborhood circumstances, a block pattern we can decipher, and a general and somewhat predictable progression from larger to smaller buildings or vice versa.

-We enjoy a neighborhood where we can find our way either intuitively or because of attractive wayfinding signs or pavement markings or art follies with a terrific graphic theme.
+We enjoy a neighborhood where we can find our way either intuitively or because of attractive wayfinding signs, pavement markings, or art follies with a terrific graphic theme.

-10. The visual impacts of pavement and hard surfaces are mitigated by softening elements.
+10. The visual impacts of pavement and hard surfaces need to be mitigated by softening elements.
 Usually this means landscaping.
 However, street banners have become popular in part because they provide some slight movement and a softer texture.

-12. Interpretation makes it easy for the visitor to learn about anything particularly unique and individual to your neighborhood character.
+12. Interpretation should make it easy for the visitor to learn about anything particularly unique and individual to your neighborhood character.